Deploying AI/ML Models in Kubernetes using Seldon Core, Istio and MetalLB

 Kubernetes lacks native support for network load balancers (LoadBalancer-type Services) in bare-metal clusters.
 The existing load balancer implementations in Kubernetes are essentially connectors to various IaaS platforms (GCP, AWS, Azure…).
 Because our setup doesn’t match these supported IaaS platforms, newly created LoadBalancers will indefinitely stay in a “pending” state.

-Because of that, with our Baremetal K8s clusters we have left with two suboptimal options to direct user traffic to our apps in the K8s clusters: “NodePort” and “externalIPs” services.
-Both choices have notable drawbacks for production use, “relegating” Baremetal clusters to a secondary position in the Kubernetes ecosystem.
+Because of that, with our Baremetal K8s clusters we are left with two suboptimal options to direct user traffic to our apps in the K8s clusters: “NodePort” and “externalIPs” services.
+Both choices have notable drawbacks for production use, relegating Baremetal clusters to a secondary position in the Kubernetes ecosystem.

 MetalLB seeks to rectify this situation by providing a network load balancer solution that seamlessly integrates with standard network equipment.
 This approach ensures that external services function as smoothly as possible on Baremetal clusters, addressing the existing imbalance.